cn-uofbasel/ch-dcc-keys/README.md

-# ```ch-dcc-keys```: DCC Signing Keys and the Swiss Trust Chain
+# DCC Signing Keys and the Swiss Trust Chain

 This repo is about fetching the Europe-wide list of _"Digital COVID Certificate signing keys"_ (DCC keys) as served by the Swiss Government.
-Our tool assesses the trustworthiness of these keys by checking the Swiss Government's digital signature chain that is attached to the returned data.
+Our tool assesses the trustworthiness of these public keys by checking the Swiss Government's digital signature chain that is attached to the returned data.

 # Quick Start